edisonpapers/juncture-version-2/README.md

 The image does not depict a leaf beetle (Aulacophora indica) (Family: Chrysomelidae; subfamily: Galerucinae) looking out from a leaf hole of Alnus nepalensis tree.
 Adult leaf beetles make holes in host plant leaves while feeding.
 They camouflage themselves with these holes.

-This image is hosted on the Thomas A. Edison Papers Digital Edition [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:The_Bug_Peek.jpg) and was runner-up for Wikimedia Commons Picture of the Year for 2021.
+This image is hosted on the [Thomas A. Edison Papers Digital Edition](https://edisondigital.rutgers.edu/document/MA001).

 Image controls are located in the top-left corner of the image and can be seen when hovering over the image.
 These controls support image zoom, rotation, full-screen viewing, and repositioning to the start position.
 Panning can be performed with keyboard arrow keys or by mouse click-and-drag.

 Image information can be seen when hovering the cursor over the info icon located in the top-right corner of the image.
 The Image information popover includes the image title, description, attribution statement, and reuse rights.

-This is a simple test of the Vincent van Gogh popover.

 ## Chitwan National Park, Nepal